Bob Sanders: 2005–2006

-Sanders made a couple of key plays in the Super Bowl against the Chicago Bears, forcing a fumble from running back Cedric Benson early in the game and intercepting quarterback Rex Grossman early in the 4th quarter after cornerback Kelvin Hayden intercepted Grossman on the previous drive with both picks helping seal the 29-17 win.
+Sanders made several key plays in the Super Bowl against the Chicago Bears, forcing a fumble from running back Cedric Benson early in the game and intercepting quarterback Rex Grossman early in the 4th quarter after cornerback Kelvin Hayden intercepted Grossman on the previous drive with both picks helping seal the 29–17 win.

 2007: Defensive Player of the Year

 For the 2007 NFL season Sanders was named AFC Defensive Player of the Week for Week 2, following the 11 tackles and 2.5 sacks he recorded against division rival Tennessee Titans at Nashville.
-He was largely responsible for shutting down Vince Young at the end of the game, clinching the victory for the Colts 22-20.
+He was largely responsible for shutting down Vince Young at the end of the game, clinching the victory for the Colts 22–20.
 Sanders ended the year with 96 total tackles, 3.5 sacks, two interceptions and six pass deflections.
 With him in the lineup, the Colts again fielded one of the best pass defenses in the league while also leading a successful run stopping defense.
 Sanders was noted by coach Tony Dungy as a prototypical safety for his Tampa 2 defense and became known for his coming down into the box on run support as a big factor in the Colts' run defense.

 On December 28, 2007, Sanders was signed to a five-year, $37.5 million contract with $20 million guaranteed.
 At the time, the contract made him the highest paid safety in the history of the NFL.

 On January 7, 2008, Sanders was named AP Defensive Player of the Year for the 2007 NFL season, the first Colt to earn the award and only the fourth safety in NFL history to win it.
 He earned 31 votes from a nationwide panel of 50 media members who regularly cover the NFL.
 With Sanders in the lineup, the Colts became stingier and more physical as Sanders played closer to the line of scrimmage.
 Sanders received much of the credit for the turnaround in Indy's soft defense, which saw its yards per carry average cut from 5.3 in 2006 to 3.8 in 2007.